Courage Compétition: Early years

 Debuting at the 1982 24 Hours of Le Mans, Courage's first C01 chassis participated in the also new Group C class using a Ford Cosworth DFL V8.
-Unfortunately the car managed to last a mere 78 laps before it was forced to retire.
+The car managed to last a mere 78 laps before it was forced to retire.
 Courage would continue on in the following years with the C01 and its follow-up, the C02.
 The team also earned the sponsorship of Primagaz to help financially, while the chassis would be renamed Cougar instead of Courage, a trend which would continue for many years.
 However, the team would fail to finish at Le Mans again in 1983 and 1984.
 For 1985 however, the team announced a deal with Porsche which would bolster their capabilities.

 Porsche era

 For 1985, Yves Courage signed a deal with Porsche to use their engines in replacement for the Ford Cosworths.
 To better fit the Porsche turbocharged flat-6 engine, Courage debuted the Cougar C12 chassis.
 The team saw immediate success with this combination as they finished 20th in 1985, followed by 18th in 1986.
-All of this built up to the team's greatest achievement so far in 1987, as they managed to finish 3rd overall, behind only the factory Porsche 962 and their own team's 962.
-During the same year, Courage participated in a partial season of the World Sportscar Championship, managing 8th in the teams championship with their Cougar C20 and Porsche 962.
+All of this built up to the team's greatest achievement so far in 1987, as they managed to finish third overall, behind only the factory Porsche 962 and their own team's 962.
+During the same year, Courage participated in a partial season of the World Sportscar Championship, managing eighth in the teams championship with their Cougar C20 and Porsche 962.
 Following this success, and believing that his chassis and team were capable of succeeding at Le Mans, Yves Courage officially retired from driving in order to concentrate on running the factory.

-Unfortunately for 1988, the team was not able to follow up on its success, failing to finish any of its three entries at Le Mans and only managing to score points in a single World Sportscar Championship round.
+For 1988, the team was not able to follow up on its success, failing to finish any of its three entries at Le Mans and only managing to score points in a single World Sportscar Championship round.
 This was quickly reversed for 1989 as the team managed to win the C2 class at Le Mans with a 14th-place finish, and take 11th place in the World Sportscar Championship by scoring points in over half of the races that season.
-The next year, Courage would switch back to the C1 class and finish 7th overall at Le Mans, followed up with 11th place in 1991.
+The next year, Courage would switch back to the C1 class and finish seventh overall at Le Mans, followed up with 11th place in 1991.